Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Gemstones

 My style is all over.
 I like being inspired by vintage, contemporary, anything that complements the piece.
 It reflects the mood I am in, or the feeling I get from certain components, gemstones, etc. I also like to mix and match colors with a color wheel and try to use complementary colors when I can.

 What materials do you most enjoy working with?

 I enjoy working with semi-precious gemstones, crystals and sterling silver.
 I also like to use jumprings and make chainmaille.

 What is the name of the piece you submitted with your success story?

 I challenged myself to use obsidian (which I have always loved) in a piece that still looked feminine.

 How did it come together?
 For example, did you plan it out or did it define itself once you began working?

-I first got the obsidian cabochon and Swarovski components and I built it up from there.
+I first got the obsidian cabochon and crystals and I built it up from there.
 I usually find that a piece will come together on my bead board, rather than drawing a sketch and planning it out.

 Share Your Background